bomquote/transistor/README.rst

     # in main.py, monkey patching for gevent must be done first
     from gevent import monkey
     monkey.patch_all()

-    # next, import other need objects to launch the scrape job
-    from transistor import StatefulBook, WorkGroup
+    from transistor import StatefulBook, WorkGroup, BaseWorkGroupManager
+    # Use the subclassed BooksToScrapeGroup you created above
-    from examples.books_to_scrape.workgroup import BooksToScrapeGroup
+    from <path-to-your-BooksToScrapeGroup> import BooksToScrapeGroup
-    from examples.books_to_scrape.manager import BooksWorkGroupManager

 Second, setup a ``StatefulBook`` which will read the ``book_titles.xlsx`` file and transform the book titles from the spreadsheet "titles" column into task queues for our ``WorkGroups``.